garry-cotton/pyss/user_guide.md

 ### All in One:

-For statistics and summaries that need to be paired together specifically, an all in one class can be used instead which performs both the statistic computation and summary in one shot.
+For *Statistics* and *Summarisers* that need to be paired together specifically, an all in one class called *SummaryStatistic* can be used instead which performs both the statistic computation and summarisation in one shot.
 The custom object inherits from the base `SummaryStatistic` class and **must* implement the `summarise()` method, returning a numpy array (type `np.ndarray`):

     from pyspc import SummaryStatistic